Upper Bounds on the Size of Grain-Correcting Codes: An Information-Theoretic Upper Bound on

-\section{An information-theoretic upper bound on $R(\tau)$}
+Figure~\ref{fig:upper} contains a plot of the above upper bound.
+The figure shows that this is the best known upper bound for values of $\tau$ up to about $0.1103$, beyond which it is beaten by the bound of the next section.

-The method of the previous sections would yield a bound on the asymptotic rate $R(\tau)$, as defined in \eqref{eq:Rtau}, were Conjectures~\ref{conj:Phi_t} or \ref{conj:V} to be proved.
-Instead, in this section, we use an information-theoretic approach to derive an upper bound on $R(\tau)$.
-In fact, in Section~\ref{sec:conclusion}, we sketch an argument that indicates that our information-theoretic bound is better than any upper bound on $R(\tau)$ that can be obtained from Conjecture~\ref{conj:Phi_t}.
+\section{An Information-Theoretic Upper Bound on $R(\tau)$}

+In this section, we use an information-theoretic approach to derive an upper bound on $R(\tau)$.
 For every even $n$, by grouping together adjacent coordinates, we can view any code $C\in\{0,1\}^n$ as a code of blocklength $n/2$ over the alphabet $\{00,01,10,11\}$.
 Let us say that a binary $n$-tuple, alternatively an $n/2$-tuple over the quaternary alphabet, has {\em quaternary distribution} (or simply {\em distribution}) $(f_{00},f_{11},f_{01},f_{10})$ if it has $f_{00}n/2$ symbols $00$, $f_{11}n/2$ symbols $11$, $f_{01}n/2$ symbols $01$ and $f_{10}n/2$ symbols $10$.
 We will say that a code has {\em constant distribution} if each of its codewords has the same quaternary distribution $(f_{00},f_{11},f_{01},f_{10})$.
 Our goal is to find upper bounds on the rate of $\lceil \tau n\rceil$-grain-correcting codes of constant distribution: since the number of possible quaternary distributions for a code of length $n$ is $O(n^3)$, the maximum of these upper bounds on constrained codes will yield an unconstrained upper bound.

 Let us introduce the following notation:

 where $M(n,f,t)$ denotes the maximum cardinality of a $t$-grain error correcting code of length $n$ and constant quaternary distribution $f$.

 Our strategy is the following: for any given distribution $f = (f_{00},f_{11},f_{01},f_{10})$, we associate to it a discrete memoryless channel (DMC) with input and output alphabets $\{00,01,10,11\}$ such that any infinite family of $\lceil\tau n\rceil$-grain-correcting codes of constant distribution $f$ achieves vanishing error-probability when submitted through this channel.
 By a standard information-theoretic argument, this implies that the asymptotic rate $R$ of any family of $\lceil\tau n\rceil$-grain-correcting codes of constant distribution $f$ is bounded from above by half the mutual information between the channel input with probability distribution $f$ and the channel output.